shawleez/hello-world/README.md

-# Hello World
+# Math Note
-Hello world from github

-Learn to modify a file and commit
+Notes regarding to math and signal processing, etc.